Harbour of Deception

 Erected by Municipality of the District of Yarmouth.

 Location.
 43° 47.534′ N, 66° 9.307′ W. Marker is in Cape Forchu, Nova Scotia, in Yarmouth County.
+Marker is along Cape Forchu Lightstation's Leif Ericson Trail.
 Touch for map.
-Marker is along Cape Forchu Lightstation's Leif Ericson Trail.
 Marker is at or near this postal address: 1856 Nova Scotia Route 304, Cape Forchu, Nova Scotia B5A 4A7, Canada.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 Cheboque (here, next to this marker); Explosive Geology (within shouting distance of this marker); The Tusket Islands (within shouting distance of this marker); Pieces of the Past (about 90 meters away, measured in a direct line); A Footstep into the Harbour (about 120 meters away); Welcome to the Leif Ericson Trail (about 150 meters away); A Diverse Fishery (about 180 meters away); Cape Forchu's Guiding Light (about 240 meters away).
 Touch for a list and map of all markers in Cape Forchu.